Communication-Efficient Federated Learning with Accelerated Client Gradient: Introduction

-To properly address the client heterogeneity issue, we propose a novel optimization algorithm for federated learning, Federated Averaging with Acceleration of Global Momentum (FedAGM)), which conveys the momentum of global gradient information to clients and enables the momentum to be incorporated into the local updates in the individual clients.
-This approach turns out to be effective for reducing the gap between the global and local losses.
-Contrary to the existing methods that require additional steps to compute the momentum, FedAGM transmits the global model integrated with the momentum and saves the extra communication and computational cost consequently.
-In addition, FedAGM incorporates a regularization term in the objective function of clients to make the global and local gradients more consistent.
-FedAGM incurs no extra computation and communication costs on both server and client sides.
+To properly address the issue of client heterogeneity, we propose a novel federated learning algorithm, Federated averaging with Accelerated Client Gradient (FedACG), which conveys the momentum of the global gradient to clients and enables the momentum to be incorporated into the local updates in the individual clients.
+Specifically, FedACG transmits the global model integrated with the global momentum in the form of a single message, which allows each client to perform its local gradient update step along the landscape of the global loss function.
+This approach is effective in reducing the gap between global and local losses.
+In addition, FedACG adds a regularization term in the objective function of clients to make the local gradients more consistent across clients.
+We show that subtle differences in federated learning algorithms can have a significant impact on the final results and discuss the behavior of FedACG together with related methods.

-Although there have been a growing number of works that handle the client heterogeneity in federated learning, FedAGM has the following major advantages.
-Unlike previous methods focusing on the strategies for either client-level optimization~\cite{xu2021fedcm, acar2020federated, karimireddy2019scaffold, li2021model, li2018federated, zhang2020fedpd, karimireddy2020mime, li2019feddane, yang2020federated, liang2019variance} or server-level updates~\cite{reddi2021adaptive, wang2019slowmo, hsu2019measuring}, FedAGM incorporates the momentum based on the global gradient information into both server and client updates.
-This feature allows the proposed method to achieve the same level of task-specific performance with fewer communication rounds.
-Moreover, while most of existing methods require additional requirements compared to FedAvg such as full participation~\cite{liang2019variance, zhang2020fedpd, khanduri2021stem}, additional communication bandwidth~\cite{xu2021fedcm, karimireddy2019scaffold, zhu2021data, karimireddy2020mime, li2019feddane, das2020faster}, or storage costs on clients to store local states~\cite{acar2020federated, karimireddy2019scaffold, li2021model}, FedAGM is completely free from any additional communication and memory overhead, which ensures the compatibility with large-scale and low-participation federated learning scenarios.
-The main contributions of this paper are summarized as follows. \begin{itemize}

-\item[$\bullet$] We propose a communication-efficient federated optimization algorithm, which deals with heterogeneous clients effectively.
-The proposed approach computes and transmits the global model with a momentum efficiently, which facilitates the optimization in clients.

-\item[$\bullet$] We also revise the objective function of clients, which augments a regularization term to the local gradient direction, which further aligns the gradients of the server and the individual clients.

-\item[$\bullet$] We show that the proposed approach does not require any additional communication cost and memory overhead, which is desirable for the real-world settings of federated learning.

-\item[$\bullet$] Through extensive evaluation on multiple benchmarks, we demonstrate that our optimization technique is communication-efficient and robust to client heterogeneity, especially when the participation ratio is low.